What is Minimum Advertised Price (MAP)? And How to Create a Competitive MAP Policy?

 4. Clearly state the MAP enforcement process:

 The success of any MAP policy can only be achieved if they are enforced.
 Unenforced MAP policies can degrade and deteriorate your brand value/image.
 If the MAP monitoring process tracks any kind of violations, the policy must cover the consequences and after-effects.
-According to a study by Ayelet Israeli on nearly 500 MAP policies, only 41% of them were clear about the consequences of MAP violations.
+According to a study by Ayelet Israel on nearly 500 MAP policies, only 41% of them were clear about the consequences of MAP violations.
 He states that a lack of clarity when it comes to MAP enforcement can make a company seem indecisive and timid which can invite resellers to see what they can get away with.

 Therefore, a policy needs to cover: